OpenFOSS/Standalone-Product/index.md

  <a name="backlog-3"></a>
 ## Backlog Contribution #3 TRUNK-5372
 ### Description

-Our team found that the OpenMRS team had duplicated one of their requirements and alerted them to the potential redundancy.
-OpenMRS has since marked TRUNK-5372 as a duplicate of the other item we found, TRUNK-5366.
+The OpenMRS community depends on contributors to maintain and correct their product backlog.
+The OpenFOSS team found that the OpenMRS team had duplicated one of their user stories and alerted them to the potential redundancy.
+OpenMRS has since marked TRUNK-5372 as a duplicate of the other user story we located, TRUNK-5366.

 ### Links
 * [OpenMRS User Story](Backlog-Contributions/TRUNK-5372/TRUNK-5372.htm)